Quick Reference

 Summer advantage: When Colorado is experiencing heat waves, this tailwater's consistent cold releases make it one of the best summer fishing options on the Front Range.
 Water rarely exceeds 55°F even in August.

-The "massive eponymous boulders" that give South Boulder Creek its name create deep pools - some up to 7 feet.
+Massive boulders throughout the canyon create deep pools - some up to 7 feet.
 The rocks are slippery, and the water clarity is often crystal clear, requiring careful approaches.

 | Month | Boulder Creek | South Boulder Creek |